 Lubbock offers clinical experiences at University Medical Center, Covenant Medical Center, Veterans Administration Outpatient Clinic, Garrison Geriatric Care Center, and the Montford Psychiatric Prison Hospital.
 In January 2004, the Texas Tech University Health Sciences Center Academic Classroom Building was opened in Lubbock.
-The facility includes two large state-of-the-art auditoriums, along with a new histology laboratory that is also designed for computer based curriculum.
+The facility includes two large state-of-the-art auditoriums, along with a new histology laboratory that is also designed for computer-based curriculum.
+In 2007, a new 150,000 square foot medical pavilion was opened housing the ambulatory clinics for six specialties with plans for continued expansion and development.